 Hepatitis C is a liver disease caused by the hepatitis C virus.
 A number of people will experience no symptoms, while others will experience symptoms ranging from mild to severe.
 Left unmanaged, hepatitis C can lead to scarring of the liver and serious liver disease.
-World-wide, there are an estimated 170 million people living with chronic (long-term) hepatitis C, with 3-4 million new infections a year.
+World-wide, there are an estimated 71 million people living with chronic (long-term) hepatitis C.

 There are six main strains, or genotypes, of hepatitis C - genotypes 1 to 6.
 Each of these genotypes contain numerous subtypes identified by letters such as genotype 1a, 1b and 3a etc. The prevalence of genotypes vary between countries.
 The main genotypes found in Australia are genotype 1 and genotype 3.